 Being a tech entrepreneur is hard work (think: excessive time commitments, constant mental acuity, boatloads of stress, etc.).
 In part, because of how quickly internet technologies are evolving, tech entrepreneurs understand that to stay on top of the heap you have to remain alert and always be ready to act.
 Technologies that aren’t able to keep up in this rapidly changing world become obsolete.

 Inaction isn’t something a successful tech entrepreneur can afford and similarly, neither can a successful author.
 Today, being a successful author means acting on opportunities as soon as they present because if you don’t, the next-best author will.
-Being late to the table or delayed in engaging with your fans, means those fans will find a new favourite and that conversation which could have turned into a sweet deal, can no longer be had.
+Being late to the table or delayed in engaging with your fans, means those fans will find a new favorite and that conversation which could have turned into a sweet deal, can no longer be had.

 When an author completes a book it’s safe to say that their first draft isn’t perfect.
 Not only is it considered a draft until their Editor gives the final thumbs up, but words, sentences, chapters (and yes, even characters), are axed and/or reinvented at many points throughout the writing process.